Why It Feels Like Everyone Knows When You’re Stoned

 Of course, the best way to avoid a paranoid high altogether is probably to just not smoke weed (or at least smoke less of it at a time).
 Because if you’re the type who gets overly suspicious when you’re high, freaking out about things like making noise during an already silent movie sounds pretty stressful, tbh.

-This post, which was originally published July 16, 2014, has been updated with additional information to best reflect the current research about marijuana.

-(Refinery29 in no way encourages illegal activity and would like to remind its readers that marijuana usage continues to be an offense under Federal Law, regardless of state marijuana laws.
-To learn more, click here.)
+(Refinery29 in no way encourages illegal activity and would like to remind its readers that marijuana usage continues to be an offence under Federal Law, regardless of state marijuana laws.)

 Advertisement

-Note: This post, which was originally published 16th July 2014, has been updated with additional information to best reflect the current research about marijuana.